Will Storm’s ‘Big Three’ return in 2022? Here’s a look at the most pressing offseason roster questions for Seattle.

 Storm tenure: 4th season

-2021 stats: 5.8 ppg., 2.3 rpg., 3.0 apg., 0.8 spg., 38.9% FG, 21.4 3FG
+2021 stats: 5.8 ppg, 2.3 rpg, 3.0 apg, 0.8 spg, 38.9% FG, 21.4 3FG

 Note: This was supposed to be a breakout year for the fourth-year veteran ahead of a big free agent payday.
 But, Canada appeared to regress this season.
 She averaged career lows in assists and steals while her scoring and minutes were the fewest since her rookie year.
-There could be fewer suitors for Canada and there’s a strong chance she returns to the Storm on a favorable contract.
+There could be fewer suitors for Canada, and there’s a strong chance she returns to the Storm on a favorable contract.

 Offseason plans: Canada will remain in the U.S. at least until January.

-Note: Editor’s note: During a three-part series, we’re examining the Storm.
-On Tuesday, we took a look at what went wrong.
-On Wednesday, we looked at what went right.
-And today, we explore what’s ahead for Seattle.